 This gets to the concept of membership.
-Because children 2-3(4) attending co-op are attending true classes, we consider them full members and therefore charge the full membership fee.
+Because children 3 years old attending co-op are attending true classes, we consider them full members and therefore charge the full membership fee.
 If you do not feel your 3 yr old is ready for a full day of classes and will primarily remain with you throughout the day, please speak with the board about the possibility of extending the junior membership option to your 3 yr old.

 Why don’t you allow visitors for a day so we can try before we buy, so to speak?

 We are delighted when interested families want to investigate further!
 Unfortunately, we have found that having visitors during the co-op day is disruptive to those who have committed to the program, and we owe it to our participants to make their experience the best it can be.
 We also feel we owe it to those interested in the co-op to be able to give them our undivided attention in explaining the program and answering questions.
-Because our co-op parents are involved in running classes, we make ourselves available for prescheduled tours outside of co-op hours instead of having visitors during co-op hours.
 We do have some terrific ways for you to get a feel for our organization.
 We have pictures and information at our website, including our blog.
 We’re always happy to answer questions by email or phone (if you prefer).
-And we’d be happy to schedule a tour.

 We had to pick a date in order to be consistent.
-Since we begin in September, we chose September 1.
-Families joining at any time of year are able to know which age group is intended for their child by using their child’s September 1 age.
+Since we begin September 29, we chose September 29.
+Families joining at any time of year are able to know which age group is intended for their child by using their child’s September 29 age.